 When and how you will the LISS DTP notify you of the outcome of your application?

-A student and their supervisor will receive an email with a confirmation of the award within 3 weeks after the application was submitted.
+A student and their supervisor will receive an email with a confirmation of the outcome of the application 3 weeks after the application deadline.

 What will happen to my Submission Date if awarded a COVID-19 related funded extension?